 But a person with a pathologically compromised heart will not be able to sustain the training that’s required to reach this level.

-Try it sometime: A young adult just starting an exercise program will likely be tossed off a treadmill if they attempt to run it, WITHOUT holding on, at 14 mph.
+Try it sometime: A young adult just starting an exercise program will be tossed off a treadmill or forced to step off if they attempt to run it, WITHOUT holding on, at 14 mph.

 Another issue to consider, if you’ve been having PVCs post-exercise, is the anxiety factor.